guifreballester/LowCostTravel/README.md

-# CheapFlightsFinder
+# LowCostTravel

-CheapFlightsFinder is a tool for finding the lowest dates your next trip.
+LowCostTravel is a tool for finding the lowest dates your next trip.

 ## Getting Started